mattdevv/DualSense-Windows/README.md

 - Reading the two finger touchpad positions
 - Reading the accelerometer and gyroscope with device calibration
 - Reading the battery level
-- Access to the controller's internal timer
 - Controlling the left and right haptic feedback with variable strength
 - Controlling the adaptive triggers and reading back the users force while active
 - Controlling the RGB color of the lightbar
-- Setting the player indication LEDs and the microphone LED
+- Controlling the player indication LEDs and the microphone LED
+- Access to the controller's internal timer

 ## Using the API

-This is the minimal example on how to use the library, a more in-depth example is included as a separate VS project (DS5W_Test).
+This is the minimal example on how to use the library, for an in-depth look see the included documentation PDF.

 ```c++
 #include <Windows.h>